 Cleanups to be held in Gallatin, Hendersonville, Portland, Westmoreland and White House

 HENDERSONVILLE, Tenn. – March 21, 2022 – Sumner County Health Committee and Tennessee Department of Transportation’s (TDOT) Nobody Trashes Tennessee are partnering with community organizations throughout Sumner County on a countywide community cleanup on March 26.
-Organizations, city officials and individuals from Gallatin, Hendersonville, Portland, Westmoreland and White House will cleanup sections of roadways and along creek and riverbanks in each community.
+Organizations, city officials and individuals from Gallatin, Hendersonville, Portland, Westmoreland and White House will clean up sections of roadways and along creeks and riverbanks in each community.

 “County and city road crews have been limited in their ability to keep trash and debris picked up along the roadways over the past two years and we want to help,” said Sumner County Health Committee Chair Ashley Berry.
 “Our committee is committed to improving the quality of life in Sumner County and created what we plan to be an annual event.
 What better way than to volunteer to beautify and build community support while getting a little exercise on what we hope is a beautiful spring day.”